All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Get annual eye exams: This is standard diabetes care but especially important given the retinopathy signal in SUSTAIN 6.

-• Consider dose optimization: If you are on 1.0 mg and want more benefit, discuss the 2.0 mg dose with your provider.
-If you are stable on 2.0 mg, there is no need to change.
+• Consider dose improvement: If you're on 1.0 mg and want more benefit, discuss the 2.0 mg dose with your provider.
+If you're stable on 2.0 mg, there's no need to change.

-• Explore complementary treatments: Some patients benefit from adding metformin, SGLT2 inhibitors, or lifestyle programs alongside Ozempic for comprehensive metabolic management.
+• Explore complementary treatments: Some patients benefit from adding metformin, SGLT2 inhibitors, or lifestyle programs alongside Ozempic for thorough metabolic management.

 Frequently Asked Questions